-The school has a commitment to the Every Child Matters agenda where pupils safety, health, economic well-being, enjoyment, excellence and participation in the community is promoted as an effective anti bullying culture.
+The school has a commitment to ensuring pupils safety, health, economic well-being, enjoyment, excellence and participation in the community is promoted as an effective anti bullying culture.
 The school has a clear discipline & behaviour policy, which helps to both reduce incidences of bullying and also identify clear strategies for disciplining children who are responsible for bullying.
 The Discipline & Behaviour Policy should therefore be used in conjunction with this policy when addressing any issue relating to bullying.